 Consultation and Disclosure.
 Goals and objectives of the project have been disclosed to stakeholders (beneficiaries, affected persons, stakeholder agencies) through workshops and focus group discussions at various points in time.
+Public consultations aimed at generating awareness about the project components and civil implementation works have been conducted on a regular basis since 2014 till demobilisation of the contractor.
 A program of continuous consultation and disclosure is proposed.